I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 We got really lucky with the steering issue, because after I turned the steering wheel back and forth as Brandon observed from underneath, he figured out the problem: The track bar bracket on the unibody was loose.

 This is a big deal, because the track bar is what keeps the axle from moving laterally.
 If the bracket is loose, turning the steering wheel will actually tend to move the axle away from the center of the vehicle instead of turning the front wheels and steering the body of the vehicle, as intended.
-This ultimately yielded an extremely odd steering sensation during my test drive.
+This issue ultimately yielded an extremely odd steering sensation during my test drive.
 If you’re still not convinced this is a huge deal, consider that the new “JL” Jeep Wrangler had to be recalled because its track bar bracket welds could come undone and possibly cause “a reduction in steering response” and “a vehicle crash without prior warning.”

 Luckily, we didn’t have to weld anything, since the ZJ’s track bar is bolted to the main structure.
 All of the fasteners were loose, so we simply put some threadlocker on the bolts, and tightened the nuts to spec.